eardil/eardil.github.io/2015-08-15-miracle-of-birth.md

     Hello Python!!

-Since I'm not really interested in `Python` as a programming language but as a scientific tool --for now--, in the next post I'll go directly into some libraries and start working on a problem.
+Since --for now-- I'm not really interested in `Python` as a programming language but as a scientific tool, in the next post I'll go directly into some libraries and start working on a problem.